Flotomate/product_docs/source/report-management/search-a-report.rst

 Search a Report
 ***************

-Flotomate ITSM tool gives you three features to search for a Report in the Report List
+Motadata ITSM tool gives you three features to search for a Report in the Report List
 View:

 Selecting a Folder